-For this reason, the conversation about the debt ceiling is usually brief.
-Congress and the President simply agree to raise the debt ceiling.
-In the last ten years, Congress has increased the debt ceiling ten times -- four times in 2008 and 2009 alone.
+For this reason, the debt ceiling was usually raised without much discussion between Congress and the President.
+In fact, during the last ten years, Congress increased the debt ceiling ten times -- four times in 2008 and 2009 alone.
 If you look at the debt ceiling history, you'll see that Congress usually thinks nothing of raising the debt ceiling.

 As the debt approaches the ceiling, Treasury can stop issuing Treasury notes, and borrow from some retirement funds (but not Social Security or Medicare).
 Normally, it can withdraw around $800 billion it keeps at the Federal Reserve bank.
 Between 2008-2010, the Fed vastly increased the amount of Treasury notes it held, a policy known as Quantitative Easing.
 Congressman Ron Paul (R-Texas), Chair of the Fed Oversight Committee, has suggested that the Fed could forgive the $1.6 trillion in debt it owns.
 This would postpone the need to raise the debt ceiling.

 Once the debt ceiling is reached, Treasury cannot auction new Treasury notes.
 It must rely on incoming revenue to pay ongoing Federal government expenses.
 This happened in 1996, and Treasury announced it could not send out Social Security checks.